rage/programming-23/data/part-8/5-more-examples-of-classes.md

 </sample-output>

-If there is not enough balance on the card to pay for lunch, the price of the lunch is not subtracted from the balance.
+If there is not enough money on the card to pay for the lunch, the price of the lunch should not be subtracted from the balance.

 ### Depositing money on the card